 For nearly 40 years an inshore lifeboat at Port Talbot has covered an area of Swansea Bay.
 Port Talbot is one of the more recent lifeboat stations in Wales.

-Port Talbot RNLI lifeboat was tasked after a large kite was found washed up on Aberavon beach.
+Port Talbot RNLI lifeboat was tasked at 3.40pm on Thursday (1 October) after a person was spotted in the sea off Aberavon Beach.

 See more news for Port Talbot Lifeboat Station